lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 2021.08.1
 ```

-The availability of the exact packages
-in the module can be checked by the
-`module whatis <name_of_the_module> command`.
-The `module whatis`
-command displays short information and included extensions of the
-module.

 Dask is installed by default in
 [Anaconda](https://www.anaconda.com/download/).
 Moreover,
 it is possible to install and use Dask in your local virtualenv